bassq/MyKeyboard/README.md

 to compile
 ----
-1. open config dialog
+1. open config dialog.
 [menu] Run -> Edit Configurations...

-2. set "Launch options" to "Nothing" these codes have no activities.
+2. set "Launch options" to "Nothing". these codes have no activities.